IBM/cloud-native-starter-security-workshop/workshop/pre-work/CLOUD_SHELL.md

 ### Step 3.
 Get Access to Kubernetes

-Open the [IBM Cloud Dashboard](https://cloud.ibm.com).
-In the row at the top switch from your **own** account to the **IBM account** given to you by the instructor from the pulldown in the uper right corner.
+Open provided Kubernetes cluster again in your browser tab, with the IBM Cloud web console.
+Switch from your **own** account to provided  **IBM account**.

 The select 'Kubernetes' in the burger menu in the upper left corner followed by 'Clusters'.